Living On Campus

 The "Dinky" Station

 The campus is connected to the New Jersey Transit commuter train system by a connecting line to the Princeton Junction train station.
 Due to the size of the rail car, the connecting train is referred to as the “Dinky.”
 You’ll find the Dinky Station just below McCarter Theater Center on the campus map.
-Late nights on weekends, when the Dinky is not running, you may contact P-Ride Express for transportation from the Princeton Junction train station to campus.

 Transportation to Campus